What Is Cervical Spondylosis?

 "Bone spur" (osteophyte) on the radiograph means serious disease.

-Osteophytes are extremely common findings, present in up to 85% of individuals over 60 years.
+Osteophytes are extremely common findings, present in up to 85% of individuals over 60.
 Most are asymptomatic.
-The presence of an osteophyte on the radiograph does not automatically explain the patient's pain.
+An osteophyte on the radiograph does not automatically explain the patient's pain.

 A "worn-out" spine means the pain will progressively worsen.

-Longitudinal studies demonstrate that pain evolution is frequently independent of progression of radiologic changes.
-Many patients with advanced spondylosis improve with treatment and modification of habits.
+Longitudinal studies show that pain evolution is often independent of radiologic progression.
+Many patients with advanced spondylosis improve with treatment and lifestyle changes.

 Exercise is dangerous for a worn cervical spine.

-Supervised and adequate exercise is the treatment with the best evidence for chronic neck pain.
-Muscular strengthening protects degenerated structures.
-Immobilization, on the contrary, worsens the condition.
+Supervised, appropriate exercise is the best-evidence treatment for chronic neck pain.
+Muscle strengthening protects degenerated structures.
+Immobilization, by contrast, worsens the condition.

 Cervical disc herniation always requires surgery.

-Up to 90% of cervical radiculopathies from disc herniation improve with conservative treatment in 6-12 weeks.
-Surgery is reserved for cases with progressive neurologic deficit or intractable pain.
+Up to 90% of cervical radiculopathies from disc herniation improve with conservative treatment within 6-12 weeks.
+Surgery is reserved for cases with progressive neurologic déficit or intractable pain.

 When to Seek Medical Help